 4. When I can get freshly made sauerkraut at the farmers’ market, I hunt for a big spoon and dig in for a bite or two daily.
 But, I really should learn to make it myself like Dr. Weil here.

 I enjoy sour foods and especially ones that are crisp, and, sauerkraut and other fermented foods are a great source of probiotic power for digestions and gut health.
 It is also full of antioxidant compounds (as with all cruciferous vegetables) that may help in eliminating free radicals, one of the causes behind cancerous cell formation.

 Fermented foods carry a wide range of healthy bacteria, but, you won’t find the same type of good bacteria count in every batch, but that range is very beneficial.
 Because of antibiotic use and the creation of superbugs, the healthy bacteria in our systems are greatly reduced.
 Including naturally fermented foods such as sauerkraut is an excellent way to rebuild healthy gut bacteria levels.

 Other digestive healthy choices to dig into each day are:

 - organic kefir and yogurt

 - olives (more reasons here to pop more of these)

-5. I don't technically eat this, but if I wanted to, I could!
+5. I don’t technically eat this, but if I wanted to, I could!
 My body moisturizer of choice is a slather of coconut oil after my shower or bath.
-This is the greatest dispenser for coconut oil as it deletes the mess!
+This is the greatest dispenser of coconut oil as it deletes the mess!
 It sinks right in and keeps any eczema that I have to deal with sometimes at bay.
 It feels good that I am putting something on my skin that I could actually ingest and that does not have a list of chemical-sounding items on the ingredient list.
 Buy virgin, organic coconut oil in bulk like I do.